LosKeeper/crous-bot/README.md

 ## TODO
 - [ ] Add a command to get the menu of a specific day.
-- [ ] Add dictionary to siplify the commands of the bot.
+- [ ] Add dictionary to simplify the commands of the bot.